“Let the situation or relationship be what it is for now, let it move and change on its own. Become a mountain in the middle of it.” Unknown

 You can read more about Morandi in this interesting article.

 Edgar Degas, La Chanson du Chien.
-Lithograph, Museum of Fine Arts, Boston
+Lithograph, Museum of Fine Arts, Boston (top above)

 Degas had an elegant and graceful line and used parallel tonal strokes to create the contour of the figure.
 Thick strokes placed close together show the darker tones and the more spaced tones show the lighter ones.
 Degas loved to use thick sharp pencils, crayons or pastels.
 Here the tonal strokes in the bodies are evenly spaced yet the ones in the background are crazy scribbles with directions changing every which way.